mre/endler.dev/content/2025/choosing-rust/index.md

 You can read the [post here](/2018/fastcat/).
 All I did was use `splice` to copy data, which saves one memory copy.
 Performance is not only dependent on the language but on the algorithms and system calls you use.
-By the way, that optimization could have been done in the GNU core utils as well, but it wasn't.
+By the way, that optimization could have been done in the GNU coreutils as well, but it wasn't.

 > "We reward novelty over necessity in the industry"